The-Developing-Developers/simple_logger/README.md

 # Demo/Test Executable

-This repository includes a [test program](tests/main_tests.cpp) that demonstrates how to use the Simple Logger.
+This repository includes a [test program](tests/main_tests.cpp) that demonstrates how to use the logger.

 Building the test program is disabled by default, so that it does not create unnecessary artefacts in your project.

 You can enable building the test program by setting the `BUILD_TEST` option to `ON` in your project's `CMakeLists.txt` file, or by passing the `-DBUILD_TEST=ON` option to the `cmake` command.

-The executable will be created in the `build/tests` directory of Simple Logger's subdirectory.
+The executable will be created in the `build/tests` directory of the repository's subdirectory.

 ## Build Script

 If you are just interested in building the test program, you can use the provided Python script.
 The script will compile the program and create an executable file under the `build/tests` directory.
 The test program will log messages to the console and to a file named `logfile.txt`.

+The build script will autodetect the platform and use the appropriate build system generator.
+You can also specify the generator to use by passing the name of the generator.

 **WARNING**: The Python script requires:
 - **Python 3.8** or later.
 - **CMake 3.12** or later.

-Invoke the script from the root directory of the Simple Logger repository:
+Invoke the script from the root directory of the logger repository:
 - Linux / MacOS:
   ```
   python3 ./scripts/build.py